abhay-ramesh/pushduck/CLI_ZERO_CONFIG_SETUP_SPEC.md

 - Real-time upload monitoring
 - Performance profiling

-This CLI will transform next-s3-uploader from a technical library into a complete developer experience that rivals the best tools in the ecosystem.
+This CLI will transform pushduck from a technical library into a complete developer experience that rivals the best tools in the ecosystem.

 ---